UTM may refer to any of the following:

-The order in which individual parameters appear in the URL does not matter.
-However, note that because spaces (" ") are not allowed in a URL, any space must be represented by the %2B escape code, or replaced with a plus sign ("+").
+The order where individual parameters appear in the URL does not matter.
+However, note that because spaces (" ") are not allowed in a URL, spaces must be represented by the %2B escape code, or replaced with a plus sign ("+").

 - utm_campaign - The name of the campaign to group a campaign with multiple variables into one section in Google Analytics.

 - utm_content - Describe the location of the link in the content.
 Often used to describe a link on the same page as another link that is pointing to the same source.
 For example, you could have a utm_content that is sidebar, footer, etc. depending on the location of the link on the page.